Micromechanics of rock damage and its recovery in cyclic loading conditions: Role of tensile microcracks

 Overall, the density of open, mostly vertical, microcracks evolve nonlinearly with stress, and decrease (i.e., open microcracks mechanically close) with strong hysteresis during unloading.
 Preexisting cracks make the material behave nonlinearly, i.e., compliance decreases with increasing stress.
 The formation of new cracks, either by extension or re-opening of preexisting ones, or by creation of new crack surfaces in intact material, is achieved only when the previously achieved maximum stress is overcome.
 When no new cracks are generated in a given load cycle, the crack density evolution during loading is reproducible, but hysteresis during unloading remains.

 The residual crack density after unloading increases with increasing differential stress, in proportion to the maximum crack density reached during each cycle (Figure \ref{fig:residualcracks}).
-The maximum vertical crack density is of the order of 0.1 when differential stress approaches the rock strength at each confining pressure investigated.
+The maximum vertical crack density is of the order of 0.1 when differential stress approaches the rock strength at each confining pressure investigated; this value is consistent with the non-interaction approximation of \citeauthor{sayers95}'s effective medium model.
 The residual vertical crack density can be as high as 0.025 after unloading, and remains constant with any further cycles if the previously achieved maximum stress is not overcome.

 During hydrostatic decompression, both vertical and horizontal crack densities increase with decreasing confining pressure, reaching values of the order of 0.1 at the lowest pressure (Figure \ref{fig:decompress_cracks}).
 The increase in anisotropy noted in Figure \ref{fig:decompress_thomsen} is explained by a stronger increase in vertical compared to horizontal crack density.